 Harmless Custom?

-While searching for more information about Solzhenitsyn, I came across this article at Bruderhof Communities about dating and courtship.
+While searching for more information about Solzhenitsyn, I came across an article at Bruderhof Communities about dating and courtship.
 I was trying to say this very thing to one of my children a couple of days ago, but I didn’t say it well.

 We teach our young people that Christ must be the center of every relationship.
 For this reason, any relationship leading toward marriage naturally comes under the spiritual guidance of parents and pastors.
 Without this it is extremely difficult for two people seeking to build such a relationship to keep their priorities straight.
 Emotional and physical desire, which have their rightful place, can too easily take the upper hand and skew one’s judgment.